download the white paper

 Forming a Pilot

 Beginning in Fall 2017, the Education Design Lab, with funding from the Michael & Susan Dell Foundation led an intensive Design Challenge to re-design the student transfer experience.
 Research shows that 80 percent of students who enroll in one of our nation’s community colleges every year express an intent to complete a bachelor’s degree at a four-year institution.
 Yet, in the end, only 25 percent make the leap to a four-year school within five years, and only 17 percent complete a four-year degree within six years of transferring.
 Over two years, the Lab engaged a cohort of four transfer partnerships in a structured design process, providing the teams access to subject matter experts, coaches, and design specialists to help them develop transformative solutions.
-The Seamless Transfer Pathways pilots are launching in fall 2019 and results will be tracked through 2025.
+The Seamless Transfer Pathways pilots launched in fall 2019 and results will be tracked through 2025.

 Seamless Transfer Pathways Cohort